GiacomoZheng/live_compile_hitex/README.md

+# I have given up this project and go back to use pdflatex.

 # live_compile_hitex

 Update `.tex` into `.hnt` by `hilatex`, whenever changes happen.
 Do not forget to set the autoreload functionality of hintview.